Abrantee Boateng: Charity

 Abrantee Boateng has been involved with various charities and fundraising events across the United Kingdom including the African Caribbean Leukaemia Trust.
 In June 2009, he participated in the Daniel De Gale 10K Marrow Thon and ran to raise money for the ACLT.
 He has also hosted a number of their events.
 In June 2013, Boateng was part of the group of footballers and entertainers who travelled to Ghana for Michael Essien's Game of Hope in Accra for a charity football match and a charity event.
 On 17 April 2017, Abrantee supported and played at the Celebrity Charity Basketball Tournament to raise awareness and funds for the ACLT charity and Sickle Cell alongside Terrol Lewis, GuvnaB and other UK Entertainers.

-In April 2018, Abrantee and May7ven founded The Abrantee Boateng Foundation dedicated to raising awareness, eliminate stigma and raise funds for the life-threatening illness of Stroke.

-The overall objective of The Abrantee Boateng Foundation is to support families going through the life-threatening illness by offering emotional and practical support with rehabilitation in Neurophysiotherapy, psychological therapy, CBT, Speech & Language therapy, Specialist advanced equipment, treatment and medical project consultation that are over and above what the NHS provide.
+In April 2018, Abrantee with his partner May7ven established the Abrantee Boateng Foundation (ABF Trust) dedicated to raising awareness, eliminating stigma, and raising funds to support survivors of stroke and their families.
+The overall objective of the Abrantee Boateng Foundation is to support families going through the life-threatening illness by offering emotional and practical support with rehabilitation in neurophysiotherapy, psychological therapy, cognitive behavioral therapy (CBT), speech and language therapy, specialist advanced equipment, treatment and medical project consultation that are over and above what the National Health Service provides.